Search Engine Optimization, What You Need To Know As A Michigan Company

 Long form content provides more detail, more long-tail and conversational phrases.
 These lend to more relevant search queries and more market differentiation from the increased competition.
 Good search engine optimization leads to more ways to separate yourself from the competition and search combinations which will get your website found online.

 SEO’s strongly encourage you to develop more long-form content on your company blog, describing your products and offering insights on your company.
 The hard part is to do this without too much fluff and this takes planning.

-Think about Michigan locations, related products and home town services.
+Think about Michigan locations, related products and hometown services.
 Maybe your company services Metro Airport?
-If write about the Airport and how your company fits in to the needs of people traveling to or from the location.
+If writing about the Airport and how your company fits into the needs of people traveling to or from the location.
 Maybe store sells well known Michigan products, write about the products and their history.
 Overtime, these stories will help establish your strong Michigan connection.